-Leaving employment without good cause will disqualify an applicant for unemployment insurance benefits
+Leaving employment without good cause disqualifies a claimant for unemployment insurance benefits

 Matter of Walters (Commissioner of Labor), 2017 NY Slip Op 05497, Appellate Division, Third Department

 The Unemployment Insurance Appeal Board [Board] found that an applicant for unemployment insurance benefits [Claimant] was ineligible for such benefits because she had "voluntarily left her employment without good cause."

 Claimant appealed but the Appellate Division sustained the Board's ruling finding that its decision was supported by substantial evidence.
 Claimant had advanced three arguments in pressing her claim for benefits.